evgenyneu/js-evaluator-for-android/README.md

     mWebView = new WebView(context);
     mWebView.loadUrl("javascript: myObj.returnResult('Hello World');");

-The evaluation result is sent back into your Android activity:
+The result of evaluation is sent back into your Android activity:

     public class JavaScriptInterface {
     	public void returnResult(String result) {